hashicorp/terraform-provider-consul/website/docs/r/config_entry.markdown

 ---
 layout: "consul"
-page_title: "Consul: configuration_entry"
+page_title: "Consul: config_entry"
-sidebar_current: "docs-consul-resource-configuration-entry"
+sidebar_current: "docs-consul-resource-config-entry"
 description: |-
   Registers a configuration entry in Consul.
 ---

-# consul_configuration_entry
+# consul_config_entry

 The [Configuration Entry](https://www.consul.io/docs/agent/config_entries.html)
 resource can be used to provide cluster-wide defaults for various aspects of